Our Review Process

 Stress can also lead to unhealthy patterns of behavior like overeating or smoking.
 These can hurt blood sugar levels.
 Manage stress by taking brisk walks in nature, meeting friends, practicing hobbies, listening to music, playing sports, or seeking professional help.

 Smoking can raise blood sugar levels and increase the risk of diabetes.
 About a 30-40% increase in chances of developing diabetes is witnessed with higher smoking behaviors.
+Also read about how to cure diabetes permanently.

 Exercise for diabetes is an underrated concept.
 Are you looking for motivating factors that would help you exercise regularly?
 Then this article is for you.
 Know how much to exercise, the different types of exercises, their overall benefits, etc. Make exercise a part of your daily life at the earliest.
+Also read about reversing diabetes

 If you have diabetes type 2 and are overweight, selecting the right set of exercises to manage your blood sugar (glucose) levels can be overwhelming.
 If you’re just starting, begin your healthy journey with activities like cycling, weightlifting, resistance band exercises, walking, swimming, aerobic dance, and calisthenics.
 These exercises are effective and can give excellent results when done consistently.
+Also know about reversing type 2 diabetes.

 Exercising is a tried-and-tested way of improving insulin sensitivity throughout the body.
 If you are consistent with exercise for a significant period, you can manage to control your blood sugar levels.
 Although type 2 diabetes has rare chances of reversing, you can undoubtedly bring your blood sugar levels to the normal range.
 People with prediabetes can even reverse their condition with regular exercise and a healthy lifestyle.